NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Living Landslide (PFS 3-11).md

   - name: ""

   - name: "Earthbound"
-    desc: "  When not touching solid ground, the living landslide is [[Conditions/Slowed 1|Slowed 1]] and can't use reactions."
+    desc: "  When not touching solid ground, the living landslide is [[Conditions/Slowed|Slowed 1]] and can't use reactions."

 abilities_mid:
   - name: ""
   - name: "Crumble"
-    desc: "`pf2:r`  **Trigger** The living landslide takes damage from a hostile source while atop rock or earth.\n**Effect** The living landslide crumbles into the ground, Burrowing down 10 feet.
-This Burrowing does not trigger reactions.\nThe living landslide can't Crumble again for 1d4 rounds."
+    desc: "`pf2:r`  **Trigger** The living landslide takes damage from a hostile source while atop rock or earth.\n* * *\n\n**Effect** The living landslide crumbles into the ground, Burrowing down 10 feet.
+This Burrowing does not trigger reactions.\n\nThe living landslide can't Crumble again for 1d4 rounds."

 attacks:
   - name: ""